tbensky/npct/README.md

 <img src=https://github.com/tbensky/npct/blob/master/pics/unit.JPG>

-The ESP32 should be protected some.
-It can be wrapped in anything non-metallic, or try to 3D print a case for it, like [this one](https://www.thingiverse.com/thing:3195951).
-Do not put in an Altoids box (or *anything* metallic) for two reasons: 1) It could short out a pin or two and 2) kill the Bluetooth connectivity (the "bag trick" [here](https://youtu.be/s3poKUuvtyM?t=55) would actually work).
-Here's the 3D printed case in use:
+The ESP32 should be protected.
+It can be placed or wrapped in anything non-metallic.
+There are 3D printable cases for it, like [this one](https://www.thingiverse.com/thing:3195951).
+Do not put it in an Altoids box (or *anything* metallic) for two reasons: 1) It could short out a pin or two and 2) the Bluetooth connectivity would be severely degraded (the "bag trick" [here](https://youtu.be/s3poKUuvtyM?t=55) would actually work).

+Here's the assembly in a 3D printed:

 <img src=https://github.com/tbensky/npct/blob/master/pics/3dcase.jpg>

+All told, wow!
 This form could easily be tossed into a bag, backpack, or even pocket and actually work as a portable contract tracer.
 No soldering or wiring is required at all.

 ## Software